mlswg/mls-protocol/draft-ietf-mls-protocol.md

 : Indicates a signature algorithm using EdDSA as defined in
   {{RFC8032}} or its successors.
 Note that these correspond to the "PureEdDSA" algorithms and not the "prehash" variants.

-RSASSA-PSS PSS algorithms
-: Indicates a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1.
-The digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{!SHS}}.
-  The length of the salt MUST be equal to the length of the digest algorithm.
-If the public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID  {{!RFC5756}}.
-When used in certificate signatures, the algorithm parameters MUST be DER encoded.
-If the corresponding public key's parameters are present, then the parameters in the signature MUST be identical to those in the public key.

 ## Cipher Suites